 Space Taxi.
 My older son has enjoyed many of Wendy Mass’s middle grade books and this new series is a collaboration with her husband.
 8 year old Archie’s dad is an intergalactic space taxi driver!
 Archie is finally in on the family secret (which still has to be kept hush-hush from his younger sister) and gets to tag along on a “take your child to work day.”
 Along the way they pick up, and team up with Pockets, a talking extraterrestrial cat who also happens to be an Intergalactic Security Force officer.
 This is a wonderfully imaginative series and I know we will be picking up further installments as they are written.

 The Stories Julian Tells.
 When I first brought this book home from the library, Kiddo informed me that his 2nd grade teacher told the class these were some of her favorite books.
 I haven’t read them all (yet) but I can see why.
-I was tempted to judge the book by its cover (I am not a fan of photo-covers) but am glad I gave these well-written books a chance.
 Imaginative Julian gets into mischief with his tall tales, but fortunately he has a loving, forgiving family.
-There are also books about Julian’s neighbor, Gloria and his younger brother, Huey.
+There are also books about Julian’s neighbor, Gloria, and his younger brother, Huey.

 A to Z Mysteries.
 The A to Z mysteries is a super-popular series about a team of kids solving mysteries, one for each letter of the alphabet.
 The three main kid-sleuths are well drawn and the stories entertaining and suspenseful.
 When you’re done with letter Z, you can turn to A to Z Mysteries Super Editions for more fun.